 We have long planned to gather information and tips on the Slovenian coastline to make your travel preparations easier.
 Let’s see what you need to know before setting off for your next vacation to the green country!

 Compared to the Croatian, Italian and Greek beaches, the coast of Slovenia is much calmer and smaller.
-In the cities, you will find masterpieces built in Venetian style, you can get acquainted with the dishes of Slovenian cuisine and the famous hospitality of the locals.
+In the cities, you will find masterpieces built in Venetian style; you can get acquainted with the dishes of Slovenian cuisine and the famous hospitality of the locals.
 In the crystal-clear Mediterranean Sea, you can swim, snorkel, dive, or even go hiking and cycling along the coast.

 Sign in to enjoy an ad-free experience and stay up-to-date with our latest features.